TTKHScriptPoetry/KUbootcamp_Challenge_17_Module_20_React-Portfolio/README.md

 ##### Project Description:
 ---------------------------------------------------------------------------------------------------------
 ##### This project is about building a SPA React based personal portfolio website, mainly by utilize useState functionality.
-The objectives are to compose a React application with components, tie up React components features such as header, navigation, main content by construct the corresponding JSX elements of the webpage.
+The objectives are to compose a React application with components, tie up React components features such as header, navigation, main content by construct the corresponding JSX elements of the webpage while also apply input field validation through input's onBlur event handling.

 ---------------------------------------------------------------------------------------------------------
 ![screenshot](https://user-images.githubusercontent.com/100046315/168522584-e556d3f6-d68c-48df-ad28-d59c585fece9.jpg)